Hibbertopterus: Palaeoecology

 In the Midland Valley of Scotland, 27 kilometres (16.8 miles) to the west of Edinburgh, East Kirkton Quarry contains deposits that were once a freshwater lake near a volcano.
 The locality has preserved a diverse fauna of the Viséan age of the Carboniferous (about 335 million years ago).
 Other than H. scouleri, the fauna includes several terrestrial animals, such as anthracosaurs, aistopods, baphetids and temnospondyls, representing some of the oldest known terrestrial tetrapods.
 Several terrestrial invertebrates are also known from the location, including several species of millipedes, Gigantoscorpio (one of the earliest scorpions proven to have been terrestrial) and early representatives of the Opiliones.
 The site also preserves abundant plant life, including the genera Lepidodendron, Lepidophloios, Stigmaria and Sphenopteris.
 Locally, the strange fossil carapaces of H. scouleri have been given the common name "Scouler's heids" ("heid" being Scots for "head").

 The Waaipoort Formation, where H. wittebergensis has been discovered, also preserves a diverse Carboniferous fauna and some species of plants.
 Interpreted as having been a large and open fresh to brackish water lake, with possibly occasional influences by storms and glacial processes, fossil remains recovered is most commonly that of various types of fish.
 Among these types are palaeoniscoids, sharks and acanthodians.
 Though shark material is too fragmentary to be identifiable, at least some fossils might represent the remains of protacrodontoids.
 Among the acanthodians, at least three genera have been identified from fossil scales and spines, including the derived climatiiform Gyracanthides.
 Among the palaeoniscoids, eight distinct genera have been identified.
-Severa of these palaeoniscoid genera also occur in deposits of similar age in Scotland.
+Several of these palaeoniscoid genera also occur in deposits of similar age in Scotland.
 Other than H. wittebergensis, the only known invertebrates are two rare species of bivalves, possibly representing unionids.
 Plant fossils in the Waaiport Formation are notably less diverse than those of preceding ages in the same location, possibly because of climate reasons.
 Among the genera present are the common Praeramunculus (possibly representing a progymnosperm) and Archaeosigillaria (a small type of lycopod).